 DHEC will continue to share important messaging about the vaccine from our state's top medical leaders as well as share federal resources, like the CDC's Vaccine with Confidence campaign that promotes public of knowledge of vaccine development and distribution.
 We are working to share this information at the community level through essential partnerships with key community groups, including the business community, faith-based organizations, schools and universities, and many others.

-Providers should consider observing patients for 15 minutes after they receive the vaccine.
+Providers should observe patients for 15 minutes after they receive the vaccine.
 For vaccine administered in drive-by venues, adequate parking must be ensured so those receiving vaccine have a place to wait post-vaccination.
 Persons who have had severe allergic reactions to other vaccines should be observed for 30 minutes.
 Persons who have had a severe allergic reaction to a first dose of a COVID-19 vaccine should not receive the second dose.

 Yes.
 Guidance has been developed for giving vaccines at pharmacies, temporary, off-site, or satellite clinics, and large-scale influenza clinics.
 Other approaches to vaccination during the COVID-19 pandemic may include drive-through immunization services at fixed sites, curbside clinics, mobile outreach units, and home visits.
 Please collaborate these plans with Local Public Health.
-The general principles outlined for healthcare facilities should also be applied to alternative vaccination sites, with additional precautions for physical distancing that are particularly relevant for large-scale clinics, such as:
+The general principles outlined for healthcare facilities should also be applied to alternative vaccination sites, with additional precautions for social distancing that are particularly relevant for large-scale clinics, such as:

 - Providing specific appointment times or other strategies to manage patient flow and avoid crowding.